-Courses will be processed for possible transfer credits only if applicable to the student's current major and if the course was completed with a grade of "D" or better.
+A course will be processed for possible transfer credits only if it might be applicable to the student's current major and if the course was completed with a grade of "D" (not "D-") or better.
+However, for AAS, AS, and certificate programs, a course with a "D" grade will not be accepted when a "C" or better is required for that course for graduation.
 When applicable, transfer credits may be counted towards the specific requirements of a program; otherwise, they will be counted as general electives.
-However, neither grade points nor grade point averages earned at other institutions are used in the computation of HawCC cumulative grade point average.
+However, neither grade points nor grade point averages earned at other institutions are used in the computation of the HawCC cumulative grade point average.
 (Policy Haw 7.208)